 This is still a favorite post of this year, and I like to refer prospects and customers to it often.
-So why not have a second look as we head into the final quarters of the year?
+So why not have a another look as we progress into third quarter of the year?

 I get this question a few times a week.